jongmp/Napoli-Polly/README.md

 ![image](https://user-images.githubusercontent.com/48782795/115648644-cde4ab00-a2f3-11eb-9d10-03a524586728.png)

+### Step 3
-**3.** Next, through SageMaker we can create an instance.
+Next, through SageMaker we can create an instance.
 On that instance, we can import the [Dataframe Creation](https://github.com/jongmp/Napoli-Polly/blob/main/Dataframe-Creation.ipynb) ipynb file.
 This file will walk us through the process of utilizing AWS Transcribe to generate texts from these mp3 files that we have created.
 After running this file.
 We will now have downloaded all of the transcriptions.
 These should be .json files and they can also be found under our [Transcription](https://github.com/jongmp/Napoli-Polly/tree/main/Transcriptions) folder.

+### Step 4
-**4.** With these files, we can run our analysis which we performed in _______________ files name here.
+With these files, we can run our analysis which we performed in _______________ files name here.
 This file will walk through the methods we utilized to calculate our accuracy and the steps we took to create our visualizations!

+### Step 5
-**5.** That is it!
+That is it!
 Thank you for following along!